Strict local martingales and bubbles: Introduction

-This paper is organized as follows: In the next section we study strictly positive (strict) local martingales in more detail.
-On the one hand, we demonstrate ways of how one can obtain strict local martingales, while on the other hand we construct the above mentioned measure associated to a c\`adl\`ag strictly positive local martingale on a general filtered probability space with a standard system as filtration.
-We give some examples of this construction in Section \ref{examples}.
-In Section \ref{app1} we then apply our results to the study of asset price bubbles.
-After formally defining the financial market model we obtain decomposition formulas for certain classes of European path-dependent options, which show the influence of stock price bubbles on the value of the options under the NFLVR condition.
-In Section \ref{PQ} we further study the relationship between the original and the new measure constructed in Section \ref{newmeasure}, which we apply in Section \ref{app2} to obtain last passage time formulas for the European and American exchange option in the presence of asset price bubbles.
+This paper is organized as follows: In the next section, we study strictly positive (strict) local martingales in more detail.
+On the one hand, we demonstrate ways of how one can obtain strict local martingales, while on the other hand we construct the above mentioned measure associated with a c\`adl\`ag strictly positive local martingale on a general filtered probability space with a standard system as filtration.
+We give some examples of this construction in Section~\ref{examples}.
+In Section~\ref{app1}, we then apply our results to the study of asset price bubbles.
+After formally defining the financial market model, we obtain decomposition formulas for certain classes of European path-dependent options, which show the influence of stock price bubbles on the value of the options under the NFLVR condition.
+In Section~\ref{PQ}, we further study the relationship between the original and the new measure constructed in Section~\ref{newmeasure}, which we apply in Section~\ref{app2} to obtain last passage time formulas for the European and American exchange option in the presence of asset price bubbles.
 Moreover, we show how this result can be applied to the real-world pricing of European and American call options.
 The last section contains some results about multivariate strict local martingales.

-\s{C\`adl\`ag Strictly Positive Strict Local Martingales}
+\section{C\`adl\`ag strictly positive strict local martingales}

-When dealing with continuous strictly positive strict local martingales a very useful tool is the result from \cite{DSbessel}, see also Proposition 6 in \cite{PalP}, which states that every such process defined as the coordinate process on the canonical space of trajectories can be obtained as the inverse of a "Doob $h$-transform"\footnote{Note that we abuse the word ``Doob $h$-transform'' in this context slightly, since Doob $h$-transforms are normally only defined in the theory of Markov processes, cf.~Appendix \ref{AppH}.} of a continuous non-negative true martingale.
-Conversely, any such transformation of a continuous non-negative martingale, which hits zero with positive probability, yields a strict local martingale.
+When dealing with continuous strictly positive strict local martingales, a very useful tool is the result from~\cite{DSbessel}; see also Proposition~6 in \cite{PalP}, which states that every such process defined as the coordinate process on the canonical space of trajectories can be obtained as the reciprocal of a ``Doob $h$-transform''\footnote{Note that we abuse the word ``Doob $h$-transform'' in this context slightly, since Doob $h$-transforms are normally only defined in the theory of Markov processes.} with $h(x)=x$ of a continuous nonnegative true martingale.
+Conversely, any such transformation of a continuous nonnegative martingale, which hits zero with positive probability, yields a strict local martingale.